 These built-in functions make it easy for you to get the most out of your board's computational and I/O capabilities.
-You can fully program the QScreen Controller using only the QED-Forth programming language, or you can program it using only the C language – all of the operating system’s functions are accessible using either language.
+You can fully program the QScreen Controller using only the QED-Forth programming language, or you can program it using only the C language – all of the operating system’s functions, as well as the microcontroller's assembly code, are accessible using either language.

 The RTOS in onboard Flash memory also manages all required hardware initializations and automatically initializes and starts your application code.
 It provides warning of power failures so you can implement an orderly shutdown, and provides the run-time security feature of a watchdog (COP - computer operating properly) timer.